NilsNiggemann/PMFRG.jl/performance-engineering/notes.md

         use that inside getXBubble!, verify correctness
         with the recorded test cases.
         getXBubblePartition should contain all the possible functionality that does not require MPI calls.
+[DONE]
-[Almost DONE] OPEN ISSUE: how much logic should be outside of getXBubblePartition! ?
+        OPEN ISSUE: how much logic should be outside of getXBubblePartition! ?
         This is related to 1b.2.
+     3. map between partitions of is,it,iu ranges and mpi ranks.
+[DONE] (computing ranges might be a little expensive, if so better to cache them, perhaps with Memoize.jl?
+Measure first)

   1b.
 Add MPI setup to original program
+    1. Create functions to broadcast portions of arrays (already using MPI)
-    1. Add MPI initialization and finalization in test script using only non MPI-functions.
+    2. Add MPI initialization and finalization in test script using only non MPI-functions.
        Conflicts on external resources must be solved somehow (e.g., making so that each process writes in his own directory, named after the process itself, or some other solution).
        No MPI-ized functions should be implemented [IN PROGRESS]
-    2. Implement MPI version of getXBubble!, called getXBubbleMPI!, as a drop-in replacement for getXBubble!, that should work without any changes in the script with the MPI setup.
+    3. Implement MPI version of getXBubble!, called getXBubbleMPI!, as a drop-in replacement for getXBubble!, that should work without any changes in the script with the MPI setup.
        1. Create mpi test for getXBubbleMPI!, using regression test case data from getXBubble!

+  2. Allow superposition of communication and computation by assigning more portions to each rank (review 1a.3) and either use one `MPI_Ibcast` per portion or one `MPI_Isend` / `MPI_Irecv` per portion for rank.